Eskimos quarterback Mike Reilly named CFL’s Most Outstanding Player

 It was Ray's first 5,000-yard season since '08 and fourth of his career.
 He joins Hall of Famers Anthony Calvillo and Doug Flutie as the only players to reach that plateau four or more times.

-Other winners included running back Andrew Harris (Canadian) and Stanley Bryant (lineman) of the Winnipeg Blue Bombers, linebacker Alex Singleton and kick-returner Roy Finch (special-teams) of the Stampeders as well as running back James Wilder Jr. (rookie) and Marc Trestman (coach) of the Argos.
+Other winners included running back Andrew Harris (Canadian) and Stanley Bryant (lineman) of the Winnipeg Blue Bombers, linebacker Alex Singleton and kick-returner Roy Finch (special-teams) of the Stampeders as well as running back James Wilder Jr, (rookie) and Marc Trestman (coach) of the Argos.

 Montreal centre Luc Brodeur-Jourdan received the Jake Gaudaur Veteran's Award (possessing positive qualities of Canada's veterans), Edmonton receiver Adarius Bowman claimed the Tom Pate Award (outstanding community service) while TSN's Paul Graham captured the Hugh Campbell Leadership Award.
 And Randy Ambrosie presented the Commissioner's Award posthumously to former CFL player Rick Sowieta.